 This option is completely stemless, and since so many with a low cervix end up having to chop off the stem, they’ve done it for you making the bottom totally smooth.
 Hello Cups are all made from TPE which means they form to your body well.
 This cup is quite firm, but the material makes it wear more like a softer cup once it is inside.
 Hello Cup Low Cervix cups are actually more like “kind of low cervix” cups because they’re on the long side of what qualifies as low cervix at 43 mm and 49 mm, respectively.
 I tried the Hello Large low cervix and LOVED it.
 It was super comfortable, worked like a dream, and I didn’t feel it at all.
 If you’re not in need of the very lowest low cervix cups this one is great; just make sure you’re measuring before pulling the trigger to buy.

 And then there is one other option: the menstrual disc.
 This is as high a capacity option you can find for a low cervix due to the design.
 Unlike cups, the disc is a mostly flat fit so the body length is not a concern.
 Some discs, like Lumma, have smaller diameter sizes that they suggest if your cervix is lower.
-Nixit and Ziggy discs are one size diameter options.
-There are varying reports as to how well the Nixit, a one size, fits with a low cervix compared to the small or medium sized Lumma.
-One caution is that the Nixit and other discs need a certain amount of space to be able to prop into place.
+The new Saalt Disc small and Ziggy Cup 2 Size A are smaller diameter discs as well.
+There are varying reports as to how well a one size fits all menstrual disc, like Hello Disc, works with a low cervix compared to the smaller diameter options.
+One caution is that the Hello Disc and other discs need a certain amount of space to be able to prop into place.
 If your cervix is extremely low you may not have the ability to prop and keep it in place during wear.

 My advice is to browse online communities like the Menstrual Cup subreddit or our very own Facebook Community, Period Nirvana Community, and look for feedback from other low cervix users to learn how their experience with a disc went.
 It’s been hit or miss from my own research and it’s very much based on the person.